Lagunita Saddle

 From East.
 The Cabresto Canyon road leaves from Questa, roughly paralleling Red River Valley, and soon turns into a gravel road, that is not the easiest to ride.
 The top is a subalpine meadow Road conditions improve considerably approaching the top (May/05).

 From South.
 Continuing over the top, a confusing number of forest roads make route finding difficult on the first go around.
 The first sign after the unmarked top points the way to the (Midnight) Trail Canyon jeep road.
-The descent is often too steep and rocky for cycling.
+The descent is often too steep and rocky for staying on the bike.

 Dayrides.

 A ride from Questa over the saddle and descending the route outlined, continuing back to Questa through Red River valley, measured 60 miles with 6130 feet of climbing.
 This includes around 5 miles of route finding on the east and south sides of Lagunita Saddle.
-The eastern approach of the saddle is also included in a ride of the unofficial Cabresto Canyon - Valle Vidal divide.
+The eastern approach of the saddle is also included in the route over Ortiz Peak summit(u).